 Misinformation, low-quality oils and improper use can result in health risks or be ineffective.
 It is important for the consumer to do their own research on essential oils and their efficacy.
 We encourage you to do so at the National Association for Holistic Aromatherapy: naha.org.

 It is also vitally important for instructors to be formally educated in essential oils by a nationally recognized school.
 There are three levels of National Certification in Aromatherapy, covering safety and toxicology, organic chemistry, and patient case studies in addition to other requirements.

-Later in the spring, Ginny will be offering hands-on Essential Oil classes in which participants will practice blending their own oil combinations.
+Later in the season, Ginny will be offering hands-on Essential Oil classes in which participants will practice blending their own oil combinations.
 Those who have taken her Introduction to Essential Oils and Aromatherapy will benefit most from the follow-up classes.
 Consider registering for Introduction to Essential Oils and Aromatherapy now so you are ready for the exciting classes yet to come!

 Participants - please do not wear perfume or scented hair or body lotion products.

 PLASTIC INHALERS WILL BE PROVIDED AS PART OF THE CLASS.
 IF YOU PREFER AN ALUMINUM INHALER, PLEASE PURCHASE BELOW.